Understanding Dividend Taxation in South Africa

 Tax-Efficient Planning with Dividends

 For individuals in personal tax brackets exceeding 20%, taking dividends instead of additional salary may reduce the overall tax burden.
-South Africa’s income tax rates can range up to 45%, whereas taxes on dividends are fixed at 20%.
+South Africa’s income tax rates can range up to 45%, whereas the dividend tax rate in South Africa is fixed at 20%.

 By declaring dividends: